 The Grants Management and Oversight Division (GMO) is responsible for guidance and policies related to competitive grant programs.
 This includes issuing guidance for:

-This website serves as a learning pathway for effective management of federal grant funds throughout the full lifecycle.
-The resources found on this site will:
+This page serves as a learning pathway for effective management of federal grant funds throughout the full lifecycle.
+This collection of resources will:

 In addition to being responsible for issuing guidance and policies related to competitive grant programs, GMO also undertakes multiple initiatives in support of the federal-wide Cross Agency Priority Goals found on www.performance.gov.
 GMO strengthens internal controls and enhances management integrity across HUD’s programs.
 GMO improves management efficiencies by streamlining grant processes and procedures within HUD and across all federal programs in conjunction with the other 26 federal grant-making agencies.
 GMO provides perspective on grants management policy and supports the annual cycle of distributing HUD competitive funds in accordance with Congressional authorization and Office of Management and Budget (OMB) guidance.